-In addition to the pension benefits described in Note G, the System offers an OPEB Plan that subsidizes the cost of health care for its retirees and eligible dependents.
-The OPEB Plan is reported in accordance with GASB Statement No's.
-74 and 45.
-Employees of the System with at least 10 years of combined service under the System and/or any other Board department or any of five county officers (County Comptroller, Property Appraiser, Sheriff, Supervisor of Elections, Tax Collector) who retire and immediately begin receiving benefits from the Florida Retirement System (FRS) are eligible to receive a monthly benefit of three dollars per year of service up to a maximum of \$90 per month.
+Plan Description - In addition to the pension benefits described in Note G, the System offers a postemployment benefit plan (OPEB Plan) that subsidizes the cost of health care for its retirees and eligible dependents.
+Employees of the System with at least 10 years of combined service under the System and/or any other Board department or any of the five county officers (County Comptroller, Property Appraiser, Sheriff, Supervisor of Elections, or Tax Collector) who retire and immediately begin receiving benefits from the Florida Retirement System (FRS) are eligible to receive a monthly benefit of three dollars per year of service up to a maximum of \$90 per month.
 If combined service is at least 20 years and receipt of FRS benefits is deferred to a later date, the monthly benefit may be vested for commencement at such deferral date.
-Additionally, employees of the System who retire and immediately begin receiving in the Board's health insurance plan at the same group rate as for active employees.
+Additionally, in accordance with State statute, System employees who retire and immediately begin receiving benefits from the option of continuing in the Board's health insurance plan at the same group rate as for active employees.

-The Board has established the Orange County Retiree Health Care Benefit Trust (Trust) for the Board and the five county officers noted above and engages an actuarial firm to determine each participant's actuarially determined annual OPEB cost (AOC) and unfunded obligation.
-Through its ownership of the System, the Board's total AOC payment to the Trust includes an allocated contribution from the System.
-For Fiscal Year 2017, the System's AOC payment was \$9,620, representing 0.16% of the System's covered payroll amount of \$5,893,200.
-For Fiscal Year 2016, the System's AOC payment was \$28,333, representing 0.48% of the System's covered payroll amount of \$5,846,840.
-A full presentation of the Trust and OPEB Plan assets, liabilities, funding status, and actuarial methods and assumptions is included in the Orange County, Florida Comprehensive Annual Financial Report.
+The Board has established the Orange County Health Care Benefit Trust (Trust), a singleemployer defined benefit OPEB plan for, and administered by, the Board and County officers noted above.
+The Board has the authority to establish and amend the Plan and engages an actuarial firm to determine each participant's estimated obligation and actuarially determined contribution (ADC).
+For Fiscal Year 2018, based on the actuary's recommendation the System did not make an ADC payment to the trust.
+For Fiscal Year 2017, the System's actuarially determined annual OPEB cost (AOC) payment to the trust was \$9,620, representing 0.16% of the System's covered payroll amount of \$5,893,200.
+A full presentation of the Trust and OPEB Plan assets, liabilities, and actuarial methods and assumptions is included in the Orange County, Florida Comprehensive Annual Financial Report.
+Separate stand-alone financial statements for the Trust are not prepared.